CFPB

 What is Consumer Financial Protection Bureau?

 The Consumer Financial Protection Bureau is a U.S. government agency responsible for consumer protection in the financial sector.
-The CFPB issued the Personal Financial Data Rights rule (implementing Section 1033) that establishes Open Banking requirements in the United States.
+The CFPB issued the Personal Financial Data Rights rule (implementing Section 1033) in October 2024, but in 2025 moved to reconsider and rewrite it; a federal court has since enjoined the CFPB from enforcing the rule while that reconsideration is underway.

 What does CFPB stand for in Open Banking?

 CFPB stands for Consumer Financial Protection Bureau.
 It is a fundamental concept in Open Banking and PSD2 regulations.
 The Consumer Financial Protection Bureau is a U.S. government agency responsible for consumer protection in the financial sector.
-The CFPB issued the Personal Financial Data Rights rule (implementing Section 1033) that establishes Open Banking requirements in the United States.
+The CFPB issued the Personal Financial Data Rights rule (implementing Section 1033) in October 2024, but in 2025 moved to reconsider and rewrite it; a federal court has since enjoined the CFPB from enforcing the rule while that reconsideration is underway.

 More Regulators Terms